illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 ### Lab Attendance

 When labs are offered in-person there will be a small reward for in-person attendance: Your final exam contribution (23%) can be reduced to 20% by attending all labs.
 Partial attendance of in-person labs will be prorated.
-For example, if you attend 6 of 9 in-person labs then your final exam will be worth 21%, and you will have 2% of course credit.
+For example, if you attend 6 of 9 in-person labs then your final exam will be worth 21%, and you will have 2% of full course credit .

 What this means: If you choose to complete this course virtually, or are sick and unable to attend labs, or do not wish to be in close contact with other students you can still succeed and earn a high grade.